securefederatedai/openfl/docs/running_the_federation.rst

 The process of defining an experiment is decoupled from the process of establishing a federation.
 The Experiment manager (or data scientist) is able to prepare an experiment in a Python environment.
-Then the Experiment manager registers experiments into the federation using `Interactive Python API (Beta)`_ that is allow to communicate with Director using a gRPC client.
+Then the Experiment manager registers experiments into the federation using `Interactive Python API (Beta)`_ that is allow to communicate with the Director using a gRPC client.